awslabs/damo/USAGE.md

 This command shows a recorded access pattern in heatmap of 3x3 resolution.
 Therefore it shows 9 data points in total.
 Each line shows each of the data points.
-The three numbers in each line represent time in nanosecond, address in bytes, and the observed access frequency.
+The three numbers in each line represent time in nanoseconds, address in bytes and the observed access frequency.

 Users can convert this text output into a heatmap image (represents z-axis values with colors) or other 3D representations using various tools such as